 A pregnancy test can be an inspirational experience filled with anticipation, hope, or anxiety.
 However, interpreting the results isn’t always straightforward.
 Many women struggle to differentiate between an indent line and a faint positive pregnancy test two lines that can appear similar but have entirely different meanings.
 If you’ve ever taken a home pregnancy test and noticed a faint line, you might be wondering: Is it a true positive, or just an indent line?
-This complete guidance will help you understand the key differences, how to interpret your results correctly, and what steps to take next.
+This guide offers a clear, in-depth comparison of an indent line vs faint positive pregnancy test, helping you interpret your result with confidence.

 What Is an Indent Line?